bcnmy/docs/versioned_docs/version-3.0/account/signers/privy.md

 // Find the embedded wallet and switch it to your target network const {wallets} = useWallets();
 const embeddedWallet = wallets.find((wallet) => (wallet.walletClientType === 'privy'));
-await embeddedWallet.switchChain(80001);
+await embeddedWallet.switchChain(80002);

 // Initialize your bundler and paymaster const bundler: IBundler = new Bundler({
     bundlerUrl: 'your-bundler-url-from-the-biconomy-dashboard',
-    chainId: ChainId.POLYGON_MUMBAI, // Replace this with your desired network
+    chainId: 80002, // Replace this with your desired network
     entryPointAddress: DEFAULT_ENTRYPOINT_ADDRESS, // This is a Biconomy constant });
 const paymaster: IPaymaster = new BiconomyPaymaster({